100 Sights in Barcelona, Spain (with Map and Images)

 Museum of Funeral Carriages Cementiris de Barcelona, S.A. / Attribution

-The Funeral Floats Collection shows what funeral ritual was like in Barcelona from the late eighteenth century to the fifties of the twentieth century.
-Through a set of 13 hearses, all original, 6 accompanying cars and 3 motor hearses, the collection deals with the appearance of the funeral floats, which were closely linked to the evolution of the history of Barcelona, their function, the different typologies that existed, all the ornaments that decorated them and the great role they had in the funeral ritual of the time.
-Different graphic examples of large burials of illustrious figures, such as Santiago Rusiñol, Enric Prat de la Riba and Enrique Tierno Galván, among others, accompany the exhibition of funeral floats.
+The collection of funeral floats shows what the funeral ritual was like in Barcelona from the end of the eighteenth century to the fifties of the 20th century.
+Through a set of 13 funeral floats, all of which are original, 6 accompaniment cars and 3 motor funeral cars, the collection deals with the appearance of funeral floats, which were closely linked to the evolution of history From Barcelona, its function, the different types that existed, all the ornaments that decorated them and the great role they had in the funeral ritual of the time.
+Different graphic examples of great burials of illustrious characters, such as among others that of Santiago Rusiñol, Enric Prat de la Riba and Enrique Tierno Galván, accompany the exhibition of funeral floats.

-Wikipedia: Col·lecció de Carrosses Fúnebres (CA), Website, Facebook, Twitter
+Wikipedia: Col·lecció de Carrosses Fúnebres (CA), Facebook, Twitter

 Show sight on map